 - Christopher Bonner, Ph.D., specializes in African American history, particularly black protest in the early United States.
 He is at work on a manuscript titled "The Price of Citizenship," which examines black activists' efforts to construct American citizenship before the passage of the Fourteenth Amendment.
 In their public protest statements, black people from across the antebellum free states worked to create a specific, inclusive citizen status, a central project in the long processes of creating American law and society.
 He is more broadly interested in the roots and results of radical politics, the nature and meanings of historical violence, and the creation of black freedom in a slaveholding republic.
 His teaching interests include African American politics and culture, slavery and emancipation in the Atlantic world, and race and ethnicity in early America.
 Originally from Chesapeake, VA, he earned his B.A. from Howard University and Ph.D. from Yale University.

-- Ethan Hutt, Ph.D., is an assistant professor in the Department of Teaching and Learning, Policy and Leadership at the University of Maryland - College Park.
+- Ethan Hutt, Ph.D., was an assistant professor in the Department of Teaching and Learning, Policy and Leadership at the University of Maryland - College Park and is now an Associate Professor at University of North Carolina Chapel Hill.
 He is interested in the historical relationship between schools, the law, and education policy.
 In particular, his research examines the way in which the law has defined the purpose, organization, and success of public education in America through the creation of standards and the use of quantification.
 This issue (and others) is explored in his current book project: The Bare Minimum: A History of Minimum Standards in American Education, which focuses on three specific historical cases of standard setting--compulsory school law litigation in the late 19th century; the creation, adoption, and diffusion of the GED in the 1940s; and minimum competency testing in the 1970s.
 Prior to becoming a professor at the University of Maryland, he received his Ph.D. in Education from Stanford University School of Education.
 Prior to his dissertation work, he received an M.A. in History from Stanford University and a B.A. in History from Yale University.

 - Alana Murray, Ph.D., is an educator-activist who has taught world history on both the middle- and high-school levels and currently serves as a principal at Shady Grove Middle School.
 She has created pilot lessons on African-American history, conducted youth leadership training workshops for several organizations (including the National Youth Leadership Forum), and has provided professional development to educators at conferences across the country.
 She also serves as the co-coordinator of the nationally recognized Equity and Excellence certificate program a partnership between Montgomery County Public Schools, Montgomery County Education Association and McDaniel College.
 Dr. Murray received a B.A. in government and politics from the University of Maryland, a M.A.T. from Brown University, and her Ph.D. from the University of Maryland.
 Her academic research focuses on the impact of black women in the development of the social studies field.